jhpyle/docassemble/_docs/markup.md

 [elsewhere](https://daringfireball.net/projects/markdown/).

 When generating [documents], **docassemble** uses [Pandoc] to convert your [Markdown] to PDF, RTF, and HTML.
+(Unless you are using [Microsoft Word templates], in which case you will use the [Jinja2] templating language in the Word document.)

 Here are some examples of things you can do with Markdown.